 Fellows are responsible for knowing KU enrollment policies.
 Information is available from the Office of the University Registrar.
 KUMC students should review this website for information.
 Students with a 50 percent (.50 FTE) GRA appointment must be enrolled for no fewer than six credit hours in the fall and spring semesters.
 This is considered full time enrollment.

-A university-wide policy revision no longer requires GRAs to enroll for the summer semester.
-However, SGF-funded GRAs may continue to enroll in summer semester courses in support of progress to degree and in fulfilling degree requirements.
+• KU-Lawrence Fellows: Policy no longer requires GRAs to enroll for the summer semester.
+However, SGF-funded GRAs are encouraged to continue enrolling in summer semester courses in support of progress to degree and in fulfilling degree requirements.
+KUMC Fellows: Information regarding KUMC enrollment policies can be found here.
+Enrollment in 3 credit hours is considered full-time enrollment for GRAs in the summer semester.